Scholarship Guidelines

 Selection Procedure

-The scholarship application is due SUNDAY, OCTOBER 2, 2022.
+The scholarship application is due SUNDAY, APRIL 21, 2024.
 Completed applications must be submitted online or through info@azaeyc.org.
 Late submissions will not be accepted.
-Recipients will be selected by a committee of AzAEYC members.
-The applicant’s financial need (how will the money be used) and merit (contribution to the field and performance as a student) will be considered when awarding the scholarships.
-Applicants should plan to attend the AzAEYC Annual Meeting, Saturday, October 15, 2022 which will be held in-person at Phoenix Art Museum.
-A virtual attendance option will be available.
-More specific details will be provided to all applicants.
+Recipient will be selected by a committee of AzAEYC members.
+The applicant’s financial need (how will the money be used) and merit (contribution to the field and performance as a student) will be considered when awarding the scholarship.
+Applicant should plan to attend the AzAEYC Early Childhood Provider Professional Development and Mixer on Friday, May 10, 2024 which will be held in-person at location TBD in the Phoenix area.
+A virtual attendance option may be available.
+More specific details will be provided to the awardee.

 Required Application Materials